JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.22.0 (2017-10-17)
+* Template-based train replacement:
+  * Fix crash when creating template vehicle in some cases
+* Fix crash in bootstrap mode (base graphics not installed yet) when attempting to perform keyboard scrolling
+* Fix crash involving freeing of NewGRF modified airport data
+* Fix timetabled full-load order warning being shown for non station orders in timetable window
+* Fix not being allowed to build docks or ship depots, when removing sea/rivers is disabled
+* Fix incorrect scheduling of linkgraph jobs with a large number of nodes which caused poor performance
+* Add support for multiple docks per station
+* Add show passenger and show freight buttons to departure window
+* Add cargo type list filter to vehicle list windows, controlled by a setting
+* Bump trunk base from r27912 to r27927

 ### v0.21.0 (2017-09-05)
 * Fix numerical overflow in date display/conversion when using high day lengths
 * Fix assertion when a GRF supplies an invalid sound.